-Several times each year I am asked how many independent representatives should be the front line to a direct selling company.
+Several times each year I am asked how many independent representatives should be on the front line of a direct selling company.
 In other words, how many legs should a company have?

 My answer is as many as possible, but I recommend a minimum of 20.
 The purpose is to strategically prevent anyone independent representative from having too large a percentage of a company’s reps in his or her downline.

 Why does this matter?
 Some independent representatives whose downlines include a large percentage of the company’s reps realize they have a lot of power which can make company owners nervous, fearful, and concerned.